 The only mistakes she and I made weren't even caught by Chef.
 She accidentally used 2 t of vanilla for the zucchini bread when we were only supposed to use 1 (we halved the recipe, and she accidentally used the original amount).
 But I don't think it was noticeable.
 And then our pound cake looked all crispy and done, and Chef approved it, but then when we cut into it, soft batter pooted out of the top - whoops!
 Good thing he was getting tired and didn't test our's with a toothpick for doneness.
 We had started our's in a 325 oven, but Russia said it was supposed to be at 300, so I moved it to another oven - Tennessee thinks that might be why it seemed all done except for within an inch of the top.
 We just dumped it - I was kind of carbed out, and she said she didn't want it either.

+I took home half the muffins and half the bread.
+That's it below.
 I haven't tasted either yet, but Tennessee said they turned out well.
 I tasted a little bit of the bread batter, and it was good.
 I love batter.
 It smells so good and tastes so creamy.
 I don't really worry about the raw egg part - since I'm the one that cracks them open, I can see that they are fresh.

 We were ready to go around 10:45, but Chef kept us until 11:00.
 Technically, we're supposed to stay until 11:45, but 11:00 seems to be a time a lot of Chefs let their classes out.
 Definitely our partner class is always out way earlier than us.
 I still went to bed at midnight, but at least I fell asleep right around then - usually class keeps me up for at least an hour after I get home.